 Now is the time to start developing your idea for a chance to win.

 The $5,000 prize is open to individuals or teams of students at both the undergraduate and graduate level who apply their CEE knowledge and skills to develop entrepreneurial ideas to improve the human condition.
 Contestants can compete for a chance at the prize by conceptualizing entrepreneurial ventures that may help fellow students at Georgia Tech, improve conditions for the Atlanta community and/or impact society more broadly.

 Students can also engage with businesses, governments or non-profit organizations to bring their ideas to life.

 Applications are due by Dec 15.
-Three finalists will be invited to present their innovation and its impact before a panel of judges in January.
-The HEI Prize will be awarded in February at the Spring Hyatt Distinguished Leadership Lecture.
+Three finalists will be invited to present their innovation and its impact before a panel of judges and HEI Prize will be awarded in the spring semester.
 There are no strings attached to the $5,000 prize.
 The winner may use the funds to continue work on their idea, pay for tuition or travel the world!

 Who should apply?
 The contest is open to all students, but good candidates include those participating in events like the Capstone Design Expo, the Origami Engineering Tradeshow, Tech Blitz and the InVenture Prize, as well as CEE classes in Entrepreneurship and Innovation and Smart and Sustainable Cities.

 Judging.
 Preliminary round judges and the three-judge panel in the final round will have expertise in engineering and business.
 The criteria used by these expert judges in their evaluation are:

 Innovation.
 Is the idea novel?
 How does it compare to other ideas that address the same problem?

 Demand.
 Is there a demand for the invention?
 Are people likely to use it?

 Impact.
 How big is the potential impact of the invention? (i.e., How many people, communities, etc., are likely to use it?)